MySecret Blowfish Encryption Utility

 Introduction

 Version 3 has improvements including compression of data before encryption, random padding characters, and confirmation of the password when encrypting.
 Data encrypted with versions 1 and 2 can still be decrypted using version 3.
-There is an option to encrypt using the Version 2 algorithm, if needed.

 thanks for a great program !!i've been testing some programs (using either rijndael or blowfish) and i ended up using MYSECRET.. why?because..